1901604/CS220-AU-portfolio/di-reflection.md

 To clarify, in

-- my visiting mode, the primary activities are ...
+- my visiting mode, the primary activities are searching, email and Netflix.
-- my resident mode, the primary activities are ...
+- my resident mode, the primary activities are Twitter and Blogger.
-- the difference between my personal and institutional modes is ...
-- etc.
+- the difference between my personal and institutional modes is that at this point in my career, my of my usage is in the personal sphere.
+This may change over time as I am currently a student and institutional usage may become more prevelant and I transition my focus more onto working and use the Web to aid my development in this.

 <br>